fanciscoprado/Git-Metrics/readme.md

    **1.1** Purpose

       The purpose of this SRS document is to provide a detailed overview of our metrics software.
-This SRS will cover all aspects of the software.
+Our program will allow user to check a git repo and view metrics from the repo they link.
+This will allow the user to see what kind of contributions are being made by the user in the repo.
+They will be able to view metrics such as word count and line count so they can stay on top of project deadlines and constraints.

    **1.2** Intended Audience